-Copyright © 2024 Tax Materials, Inc. All Rights Reserved The amounts paid for Christopher and Michelle must be added to each child's other income to see whether any of those benefits are taxable to either of the children.
+Copyright © 2025 Tax Materials, Inc. All Rights Reserved benefits received, Lisa uses only the amount paid for her benefit.
+The amounts paid for Christopher and Michelle must be added to each child's other income to see whether any of those benefits are taxable to either of the children.